Posted by: Northwest Eye in General on August 16, 2025

 While laser iridotomy is generally regarded as a safe procedure, we understand that it’s important for you to be aware of the potential risks and complications that may arise:

-- Increased Intraocular Pressure: It’s common to experience a temporary spike in intraocular pressure (IOP) immediately after the procedure, with an incidence rate of 9.3% reported in recent studies.
-We encourage you to monitor your IOP closely in the days following the operation to effectively manage any elevations.
+- importance of ongoing eye health monitoring It’s common to experience a temporary spike in intraocular pressure (IOP) immediately after the procedure, with an incidence rate of 9.3% reported in recent studies.
+We encourage you to monitor your IOP in the days following the operation to effectively manage any elevations.

 - Bleeding: Minor bleeding from the iris may occur, but rest assured, it is typically transient and resolves without intervention.

-- Cataract Formation: Over time, some patients may experience cataracts due to the operation, although this complication is rare.
-This highlights the importance of ongoing eye health monitoring.
+- Visual Disturbances: Over time, some patients may experience cataracts due to the operation, although this complication is rare.
+This highlights the importance of post-operative care.

 - Closure of the Iridotomy: In certain cases, the created hole in the iris may close up, which could require a repeat procedure to restore proper fluid drainage.
 This underscores the need for careful follow-up after your initial treatment.